shaack/cm-pgn/README.md

     previous: undefined, // a pointer to the previous move
     san: "e4", // the move in SAN notation
     to: "e4", // the square to
+    uci: "e2e4", // the move in UCI notation
     variation: (4) [{/*…*/}, {/*…*/}, {/*…*/}, {/*…*/}], // a pointer to the begin of the current variation
     variations: [] // all variations starting with that move }